 Ratoosh Group specializes in assisting the sellers of single family homes and multi-family apartment buildings.
 We are here to help achieve your goals in selling your home.

 While we are world class at doing what it takes to get your home sold, one person just can’t do it all.
-We hire for our weaknesses, when you work with Ratoosh Group you get the services of a agent, marketer, copywriter, photographer and transaction coordinator.
-You a benefit from a team of professionals in your corner, providing you with beautiful marketing and excellent service while making sure the sale goes smoothly.
+We hire for our weaknesses.
+When you work with Ratoosh Group, you get the services of an agent, marketer, copywriter, photographer and transaction coordinator.
+You benefit from a team of professionals in your corner, providing you with excellent marketing and service, all while making sure the sale goes smoothly.

 David and Devin handled the sale of our family home in Berkeley after the passing of my dad.
 They handled all of it (moving, contractors, minor repairs, plumbing issues) ect.
 It was hard enough having to sell the house, but they were really easy and thoughtful during the whole process.
 The open house was fantastic and we sold the house in record time.
 It was all very seamless.
 My sister in law was also selling her house in another area and marveled at how much more helpful David and Devin were in the sale of our place than her agent was in selling her place.
 I highly recommend them if you are looking for an agent.